mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 With the move to fully online meetings in 2020 and 2021, however, there was no longer a distinction between remote and on-site participants for those meetings.
-Since IETF meeting costs and other costs still had to be covered, a meeting fee was charged for remote participants, eliminating the free remote participation option at that time.
+Since IETF meeting costs and other costs still had to be covered, a meeting fee was charged for remote participants, replacing the free participation that was previously available for all remote attendees.

 The introduction of a fee for remote participation raised concerns about the potential impact on both, those who regularly remotely attend IETF meetings and those people considering